Codesota · Registry · NLP · Text embeddings · MTEB15 models · 56+ datasets · 8 task types← back to benchmarks

 Pair Classification

-Avg Precision (AP)3 datasets
+Avg Precision (AP)

 Determine the relationship between two texts (duplicate, paraphrase, entailment).